Google Website Ranking Statistics – 2021 Summary

 Ahrefs is my go-to SEO tool.
 It is a comprehensive SEO tool.
 Some of its popular features include: Keyword Explorer, Site Explorer and Content Explorer.
 The backlink index is huge, giving a good indication of quality of your backlink profile.

 PageSpeed Insights is a highly detailed review of your website’s speed in loading pages by Google themselves.
 The data shows how fast your website pages are loading and suggestions to improve.
 An invaluable SEO tool.

 Analytics by Google.
 Again a fantastic in-depth tool to measure how your website is performing from keywords and where your all important web traffic comes from.

 Google ranks websites in 2022 based on good quality, original and useful content.

 There’s no shortcut to achieving the first page rank you need for your business website unfortunately.
 However, by planning your content well, researching your keywords fully and optimising your website properly, you can increase your website ranking and head for that number one position on Google!

 We can help you

 At Studio 36 Digital in Blackpool, we deal with SEO for small and medium companies looking to boost their presence online.
-We feel our SEO Packages offer great value and you will see some fantastic results.
+We feel our SEO Services offer great value and you will see some fantastic results.